Current Academic Positions

 2019: Invited presentation on supporting diversity initiatives in global research communication.
 In: Springer Nature SpotOn Conference 2019, London.
 21 November 2019.

-2020 – present: I am the founder of the Biomedical Science Research and Training Centre at Yobe State University, Nigeria, to facilitate the research and training of Nigerian scientists in biomedical sciences. (direct link)
+2021 – present: I am the founder of the Biomedical Science Research and Training Centre at Yobe State University, Nigeria, to to provide advanced infrastructure for biomedical research and training of African scientists while also offering access to diverse African human samples and animal models (direct link)

 2014 – present: Supervision of more than 15 BSc, MSc and summer research projects in the School of Life Sciences, University of Sussex and across Africa.

 2016 – present: I am a principal investigator on the bibliometrics study of African Neuroscience, leading a team of 19 African MSc, PhD and postdoctoral researchers.

 2021: Sussex Neuroscience Research Seed Fellowship and Sussex Life Science Ewart Bequest Fund on: Derivation of human-induced pluripotent stem cell-derived neurons from the African-resident population

 2019: Alzheimer’s Research UK South Coast Network six months Pump Priming Award on: The role of Tau in the nucleolus in iPSC-neurons